 Maier came of age as an historian at a time when it seemed like the study of early American history was exploding.
 Her advisor, Bernard Bailyn, was the new leading figure in the study of the Revolution.
 While much of Maier’s work could be classified as intellectual history, hers was not the same kind of intellectual history as that of her mentor or one of his other students at that time, Gordon S. Wood, who called Maier “one of the most distinguished historians of American history.”
 Rather, from radical whiggism in the imperial crisis to the popular ideas of independence and revolutionary constitutionalism of the 1780s, Maier’s primary concern was how ideas played out on the ground rather than on paper.

 Unfortunately, my own personal experiences with Pauline were relatively limited.
 In the spring of 2012, I took a six-week seminar on constitutionalism at the New York Historical Society, which she co-taught with Richard Bernstein for the Institute for Constitutional History.
 While reading Ratification, I happened to notice a very obscure factual error, which I subsequently pointed out to her one day in the elevator.
 At the end of the seminar, she laughed as she signed my copy of Ratification: “For Michael, who will appreciate the details.”
-Following the seminar, I did some research for her on what she thought might be her next project and thereby introduced her to the wonders of the Google Ngram viewer.
+Following the seminar, I did some research for her on what she thought might be her next project and thereby helped introduce her to Google’s N-gram viewer.
 Needless to say, I consider myself extremely fortunate for having made her acquaintance.

 Interview, CommonWealth (1998)